wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 * Schedule your bump offers for specific days.
 * Edit your offers in Sandbox mode.
 * Skip bump offers if the offer product is already added to the cart.
-* Offer simple, variable, and subscription products as WooCommerce order bump upsell offers..
+* Offer simple, variable, and subscription products as WooCommerce order bump upsell offers.
 * Track order bumps performance with Upsell Order Bump Sales Reports and Behavioral Analytics.

 ### ORDER BUMP PLUGIN MEETS YOUR REQUIREMENT, SO